 Examples of situations where borrowing of materials may be suspended include, but are not limited to:

-Examples of situations where access to Library facilities may be suspended include, but not be limited to:
+Examples of situations where access to Library facilities may be suspended include, but are not limited to:

-Should it become necessary to suspend Library privileges of a customer in order to protect Library collections, facilities or other users, notification of the suspension will be made by the Director of Libraries or Collection Development Division Manager.
+Should it become necessary to suspend Library privileges of a customer in order to protect Library collections, facilities or other users, notification of the suspension will be made by the Director of Libraries, Collection Development Division Manager, or in their absence a designated staff from the Collection Development Division.